SuperMix: Supervising the Mixing Data Augmentation: Experiments

 {\bf Impact of $\boldsymbol{k}$:} We evaluate the role of $k$ by conducting experiments on CIFAR-100 and ImageNet datasets.
-Figures \ref{fig:ablation}e, \ref{fig:ablation}f, and \ref{fig:ablation}g present the results for this evaluation.
+Figures \ref{fig:ablation}b and \ref{fig:ablation}c present the results for this evaluation.
 A major shortcoming of MixUp and CutMix is that they mix images without any supervision.
+Including more input images to produce a mixed image increases the chance of incorrect cropping in CutMix, and averaging overlapping features in Mixup.
 This explains the notable deterioration of the distillation performance in all experiments with $k>2$ using these augmentation methods.
-Including more input samples to produce a mixed image increases the chance of incorrect cropping in CutMix, and averaging overlapping features in Mixup.
 Both of these incidents degrade the quality and effectiveness of features in the mixed image, which can also be observed from the visual comparisons provided in Figure \ref{fig:visualcomparisonofk}.
-However, SuperMix alleviates this issue by considering the supervision of the teacher.
-We also observe that the spatial size of the image can limit $k$.
-As depicted by Figures \ref{fig:ablation}e and \ref{fig:ablation}f, the performance of distillation on SuperMix images degrades for $k>2$ on CIFAR-100 due to the limitation of the spatial size of $32\times 32$.
-However on ImageNet, SuperMix with $k=3$ yields the best distillation performance.
+We observe that the spatial size of the image can limit $k$.
+Performance of distillation using SuperMix degrades for $k>2$ on CIFAR-100.
+However on ImageNet, $k=3$ yields the best distillation performance.

+{\bf Impact of $\boldsymbol{\alpha}$:} Parameter $\alpha$ determines the probability distribution for the presence of each input class in the mixed image.
+We measure the performance of distillation versus several values of $\alpha$ to identify its optimal value.
+Figure \ref{fig:ablation}d presents results for these experiments.
+For $\alpha \rightarrow 0$, the mixing augmentation becomes inactive since only one input category will appear in the augmented images, \ie, $r_0=1$ or $r_1=1$.
+For $\alpha \rightarrow +\infty$, the contribution of images become equal, \ie, $r_0=r_1=0.5$.
+This is more favorable for distillation since both input images contribute equally to the mixed image.
+For $\alpha=1$, contribution of each input in the mixed image is selected from the uniform distribution $\text{Unif}(0, 1)$.
+According to the figures, we select $\alpha=3$ for all other experiments unless otherwise noted.

-{\bf Sparsity among masks:} The sparsity promoting loss enforces each spatial location in the output image to be assigned to only one image in the input set.
+{\bf Sparsity among masks:} The sparsity promoting loss forces each spatial location in the output image to be assigned to only one image in the input set.
 This improves the mixing performance by preserving the most important features in each spatial location.
-To validate this, we evaluate the performance of distillation versus $\lambda_s$ in Figure \ref{fig:ablation}h.
-By increasing the weight of sparsity the performance of distillation improves until $\lambda_s\approx 25$.
+We evaluate the performance of distillation versus $\lambda_s$ in Figure \ref{fig:ablation}e.
+By increasing the weight of sparsity the performance of distillation improves until $\lambda_s\approx 30$.
 After that the accuracy of masks degrades since the sparsity promoting loss dominates the $KL$ loss.
 Figure \ref{fig:visualizingsmoothingandsparsity} evaluates this phenomenon by visualising the mixing mask versus $\lambda_s$.